zendframework/zend-coding-standard/docs/book/v2/ruleset.md

 ```

 ### SlevomatCodingStandard.Commenting.RequireOneLinePropertyDocComment
-Comments with single-line content should be written as one-liners.
+Single-line comments with a `@var` tag should be written as one-liners.

 *Valid: One-line comment*
 ```php